elcordova/Eloquent-JavaScript-ES/04_data.md

 después de bajar del estante superior de su biblioteca—Jacques registra el día.

-So then, every evening at ten—or sometimes the next morning, after climbing down from the top shelf of his bookcase—Jacques records the day.

 ```
 añadirEntrada(["trabajo", "toque un arbol", "pizza", "sali a correr",
           "television"], false);